Tokyo starts distributing cash to businesses shuttered due to virus | The Japan Times

 The government authority, which began accepting applications from April 22, had completed screening procedures for some of the quickest cases by Sunday.

-It expects to receive up to 130,000 applications by the June 15 deadline, and had received 66,000 by Friday evening.
+It expects to receive up to 130,000 applications by the June 15 deadline, and had received 68,000 by Monday morning.

+"We'll try to deliver (the subsidies) to the applicants as quickly as we can," Tokyo Gov. Yuriko Koike told reporters at the metropolitan government office.

 Following the extension of the nationwide state of emergency through May 31, the metropolitan government plans to additionally pay the same amount of subsidies to businesses that remain closed until the end of the month.